deadlock-library/official-challenges/coding_mysql_ro/app/README.md

 This app allows to check between an expected sql result and a sql query provided by the user.

 This tutorial will allow you to insert entries in a temporary database, before it actually dumps the data into a sql file.
-Then, you can use this file as an input to your postgresql container.
+Then, you can use this file as an input to your mysql container.

 ## Howto